On the Convergence Rates of Federated Q-Learning across Heterogeneous Environments: Experiments

 Let $t_0$ be the iteration at which the error trajectory $\linf{\Delta_t}$ switches from phase 1 to phase 2.
 Provided that $t_0$ can be estimated, choosing different stepsizes for the two phases can lead to faster overall convergence, compared with using the same stepsize throughout.

-Figure \ref{fig:two-phase} illustrates two-phase training with different phase 1 stepsizes and phase 2 stepsize $\lambda = 1/\sqrt{T}$ compared with using $\lambda = 1/\sqrt{T}$ throughout.
+Figure \ref{fig:two-phase a} illustrates two-phase training with different phase 1 stepsizes and phase 2 stepsize $\lambda = 1/\sqrt{T}$ compared with using $\lambda = 1/\sqrt{T}$ throughout.
 Overall, using $\lambda = 1/\sqrt{T}$ throughout leads to the slowest convergence, highlighting the benefits of the two-phase training strategy.
-Among all two-phase stepsize choices, the stepsize of 0.05 in the first phase results in a longer phase 1 duration (\(t_0 = 5550\) ) but the lowest final error (2.75327), suggesting a better convergence.
-We further test the convergence performance with respect to different target error levels and the convergence performance with different time-varying stepsizes, details can be found in Appendix \ref{app: two-phase: stepsizes}.
+Among all two-phase stepsize choices, the stepsize of 0.05 in the first phase results in a longer phase 1 duration (\(t_0 = 5550\)) but the lowest final error (2.75327), suggesting a better convergence.
+We further test the convergence performance with respect to different target error levels, details can be found in Appendix \ref{app: two-phase: stepsizes}.